 experience on our website.
 If you continue, we'll assume that you are happy to receive

 If there is a problem with a fence we will either fix the fence or replace it.
 We’ll only do this where we have responsibility for the fence and where not replacing it would jeopardise the safety of the railway.
 So, if there are two fences between the railway and your property we’ll only maintain the one closest to the railway.

-Where your property is separated from the railway by just one fence, the owner - who has the responsibility for maintaining it - may be you; please check the deeds of your property – it may contain an obligation for you to maintain the fence.
+Where your property is separated from the railway by just one fence, the owner - who has the responsibility for maintaining it - may be you; please check the deeds of your property as it may contain an obligation for you to maintain the fence.

-If we find a new or better one is needed we will replace it with a new one of a similar size and type.
-We’ll only do this when it’s necessary to keep the railway safe.
+If we find a new fence is needed we will replace it with a new one of a similar size and type.
+We’ll only do this when it is required to keep the railway safe.
 We may replace it with a less secure type if it is safe to do so.
 Occasionally we’ll replace it with a more secure fence, particularly if trespassing, vandalism or fly-tipping are common in the area.

 Sometimes we have to remove some plants and trees so we can maintainn our fences.
 We work with conservation and environmental experts so we don’t harm native wildlife while we do this.

 In some areas it is not safe to replace a fence when trains are running, so we may have to wait until the next round of routine track maintenance.

 If you want to know more or have a problem with any of our fences, please get in touch with us.

 If you have a concern or question, call our 24-hour helpline:

 Medium security: includes chain-link fences, sometimes include barbed wire along the top to prevent people climbing onto the tracks.